 Is your MCAT score competitive when compared to the scores of matriculants at your top-choice schools?
 Have you received educated feedback on your personal statement?
 Is it the best it can possibly be?
 How strong are your letters of recommendation?
 Are your extracurriculars vast and varied, or have you clung to what you’re most familiar with?
 If there are significant weak areas in your application, it’s much more sensible to delay your application and spend the next year beefing up your experiences and qualifications.

 Check the MSAR to compare your stats with those of recent matriculants.
-Reach out to your mentors, professional acquaintances, as well as other students to get inside information on how a gap year can help or hinder you.
+Reach out to your mentors, professional acquaintances, and other students to get inside information on how a gap year can help or hinder you.
 Follow online message boards to get a lay of the land from those who have been in your position before.
 That said, remember that your situation is unique, and what worked for someone may not be the ideal path for you.

 Are you truly ready to dive headlong into medical school straight out of college without taking the time to explore a hobby you’re passionate about or to travel the world?
 Where are you considering traveling to?
 Traveling anywhere also requires plenty of research, as an overlooked detail could interfere with your experience and timing.
 What about your other hobbies?
 Do you want to pursue them before you’re in medical school and won’t have as much of a chance?